JetBrains-Research/KEEPs/NOTES.md

 - https://youtrack.jetbrains.com/issue/KT-186/Support-pattern-matching-with-complex-patterns
   - Use-less holywar about name-based vs positional-based destructuring
     - We should cover both
+  - We have to have a concise syntax if the name of variable matches the name of the field
   - Nice idea for name based:
     ```kotlin
     when (scr) {